aeneasr/morula/README.md

 Morula provides facilities
-to run the tests for all subprojects affected by a particular change in a monorepo, followed for example by the end-to-end tests for the overall product.
+to run the tests for all subprojects affected by a particular change in a monorepo.
 This makes testing monorepos via a CI server reliable and fast.